ManishParashar0/SpringMVCWITHorm/README.md

-# ORM (Object-Relational Mapping) is a technique used to map data between object-oriented programming languages and relational databases.
-It allows developers to work with relational databases using object-oriented paradigms, eliminating the need to write complex SQL queries manually.

 Spring MVC is a popular framework for building web applications in Java.
 It follows the Model-View-Controller (MVC) architectural pattern, separating the application logic into three main components: the model (data and business logic), the view (user interface), and the controller (handles user requests and manages the flow).